divnori/divnori.github.io/_pages/about.md

 ---

 Hello!
-I am a junior at MIT studying Computer Science and Biology, with an interest in developing machine learning methods for applications in medicine.
+I am a junior at MIT studying Computer Science and Biology, with an interest in developing machine learning methods for medicine.
 I am particularly interested in new geometric deep learning and generative modelling methods to enable breakthrough therapeutics for challenging diseases.

 As an undergraduate researcher with the [Uhler Group @ Broad Institute of MIT and Harvard](https://www.ericandwendyschmidtcenter.org), I am working on geometric deep learning methods for RNA design.
 I previously worked with the [Coley Group @ MIT Schwarzman College of Computing](https://coley.mit.edu/) on graph-based generative models for molecular design.